thomascampagnolo97/sign_language_ML/README.md

 In conclusion, the use of sign language in social robots promotes accessibility, autonomy and the reduction of social isolation for people with hearing impairments, enabling them to participate more fully in society.

+### Motivations
+Although in natural applications, like images recognition, Deep Learning is more suggested, this project has the goal of understanding and comparing some Machine Learning estimators for image classification, in order to find (if existing) possible solutions capable of solving this specific problem.

+Despite of the known limitations of ML algorithms in complex image recognition problems, the methods analyzed nonetheless present considerable results.

 ### Dataset

 For this project the original dataset is the [Sign Language MNIST Dataset](https://www.kaggle.com/datasets/datamunge/sign-language-mnist).